 No matter how crazy your workouts are, you won't grow if your diet is lacking an adequate amount of calories, protein and carbohydrates.
 You would have just wasted your time and energy in vain.

-How long do your muscles take to recover?
+How long do your muscles take to recover post-workout?

-It is important to understand that every person has its own recovery time.
+It is important to understand that every person has their own recovery time.
 Each body has a unique response to post-exercise stress.
 This concept is known as 'biochemical individuality'.

 It's up to each person to know their body and monitor it to allow for a proper recovery time.
 If you feel your energy levels to be low while working out, it could be the case you're not allowing enough recovery time.
 Take some days off the gym, eat well and you'll be ready to face the weights again at full strength.